 a) answer questions that you know and are comfortable with

-c) give value for money (and your time)
+c) provide value for money (and your time)

 d) take them down to the consideration stage and follow the steps of your sales funnel until the end.

-Hope you can put these to good use, be happy and profitable on the way.
+I seriously hope you can put these to good use, be yourself (positive and happy) and profitable on the way.

-Stay tuned for part three – I’ll be showing you some cracking SEO hacks and email marketing tips.
+Stay tuned as we may share another one or part three – I’ll be showing you how AI and cracking Content SEO hacks can catapult you very high.